teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/JIANG-XUEQIN-CURRICULUM-VISION.md

 Can you:
 - [ ] Write a grain that teaches something you know?
 - [ ] Deploy it to GitHub Pages?
-- [ ] Validate its format using our Ketos scripts?
+- [ ] Validate its format using our Steel scripts?
 - [ ] Explain graintime to someone who's never seen it?

 If you can do these four things, you've mastered foundation.
 Not memorized—**mastered**.
 There's a difference.